Responsible Business - Let's take responsibility!

 - The hotel donates to Association Les Amis des Enfants.
-Founded by Sœur Emmanuelle in Nice in 2004, the organisation raises funds for children in Sudan.
+Founded by Sœur Emmanuelle in Nice in 2004, the organization raises funds for children in Sudan.

-- The hotel sponsors local organisations such as Handi Club Pomponiana, Hyères, a member of the French Handisport Federation that helps children with disabilities become involved in sports.
+- The hotel sponsors local organizations such as Handi Club Pomponiana, Hyères, a member of the French Handisport Federation that helps children with disabilities become involved in sports.